|

 Instructions

-• Preheat the oven 350F and line two muffin tins with paper liners.
-You will need 13 total.
+• Preheat the oven 350F and line two muffin tins with 14 paper liners, 7 in each one.
 Set aside.

 • In a medium-sized bowl, whisk together the softened butter and xylitol until combined.
-Add the eggs, yogurt and vanilla and whisk again until combined.
+Add the eggs one at a time, mixing in between.
+Then add the yogurt and vanilla and whisk again until combined.

 • Add the almond flour, cocoa powder, baking powder, baking soda and salt and whisk until fully combined.